Skip to main content

 • Delete.
 Remove the block entirely.

 • Comment.
-Select text or the block and add a comment, just like anywhere else in the document.
+Works like anywhere else in the document.

-Your edits are protected.
-If you regenerate a block you’ve edited by hand, Rootly asks you to confirm first — so you never lose manual changes by accident.
+If you regenerate a block you’ve edited by hand, Rootly AI asks you to confirm first.

 Exporting

-When you publish or export a retrospective, AI block content is rendered as static content at the time of export — exactly like the document’s other blocks.
-The exported copy contains the generated text, not a live AI block.
+When you publish or export a retrospective, AI block content is rendered as static content at the time of export.
 See Exporting Retrospectives for export destinations and options.

 Permissions